entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  56. Preorbital plates show an embayment for insertion of pineal or rostropineal plate: no, or very shallow (0); yes, very deep (1).
 > Johnson *et al*.
 (2000), Character 1; Dupret *et al*.
 (2009), Character 9; Dupret *et al*.
 (2017), Character 9; Zhu *et al*.
 (2010), Character 9; Xue *et al*. (submitted), Character 56.

-> - In those taxa that the preorbital plates are sperated by pineal of rostropineal plate, this character scored "as yes, very deep(1)".
+> - In those taxa that the preorbital plates are sperated by pineal of rostropineal plate, this character is scored "as yes, very deep (1)".

 > - The coding of the new Xitun actinolepid is 1.